natelangholz/stat412-advancedregression/README.md

 ## Key Dates

 Problem set due dates will be announced when each problem set it distributed.

 Other important deadlines and dates during the term are:

-* XXX Find partner by this date and list your group on the course website
-* XXX Exploratory data analysis
+* (TBD) Exploratory data analysis
-* XXX Submit brief (e.g. two-page) progress report
+* (TBD) Submit brief (e.g. one-page) progress report
 * 6/4/2018 Final model submissions
 * 6/6/2018 Final slide sumbmissions
 * 6/7/2018 Student presentations (Week 10)